intrueder/StyleAndCodeReviewCheckList/csharp.md

 	}
 ```

-13. Use meaningful namespaces such as the produc name or the company name
+13. Use meaningful namespaces such as the product name or the company name

 14. Avoid fully qualified type names.
 Use the `using` statement